 Routine Adult Immunization Schedule

 Age Vaccine

-Adulthood 18 years of age and older Td should be given every 10 years.
+Adulthood 18 years of age and older Td 6 should be given every 10 years.
 Tdap should replace one of the Td doses.

 ≥65 years Pneumococcal polysaccharide

 65 years and older Influenza (yearly)

-Adults born after 1970 should contact their health-care proving immunization. ider or Public Health office for information about MMR
+Adults born after 1970 should contact their health-care provider or Public Health office for information about MMR immunization.

-Influenza vaccine is recommended for all residents of New Br charge to those at increased risk of complications from influ your health-care provider or Public Health office for more inf vaccine. enza, including those 65 years of age and older.
-Please consult
+Influenza vaccine is recommended for all residents of New Brunswick six months of age and older.
+It is provided free of charge to those at increased risk of complications from influenza, including those 65 years of age and older.
+Please consult your health-care provider or Public Health office for more information on others eligible for publicly funded influenza vaccine.